 Prepare Yourself

 The first visit will last between 35 and 45 minutes.
 This first visit is the best opportunity to develop a healthy and positive relationship with the dentist.
 Our team will provide helpful tips on how to take care of your child’s teeth.
 Be prepared with questions about brushing and flossing, and make sure to ask for demonstrations.
 Cleaning a baby’s mouth is essential, and we are happy to show you how to clean your baby’s mouth effectively.
+Click here to book a dental appointment.

 If you have dental anxieties, be careful not to relate those fears or dislikes to your child.
 Parents provide moral support by staying calm while in the dental exam room.
 Children can pick up their parents’ anxieties and become anxious themselves.